-The Nurse-Midwife (NMW) graduate certificate is designed to prepare advanced practice nurses to practice as nurse-midwives in the primary care of women and neonates.
+The Nurse-Midwife (NMW) graduate certificate is designed to prepare certified advanced practice registered nurses to practice as nurse-midwives in the primary care of women and neonates.
 The certificate provides nurses with essential knowledge and skills in nurse-midwifery care.
 The courses focus on concepts of nurse-midwifery clinical practice such as intrapartum, postpartum, newborn care and professional role transition.
 The nurse-midwife specialty is minimally a sequential two-semester, full-time 16-credit graduate certificate of study.
-Learn more about specific information on learning outcomes, graduation data and certification pass rates.
+Download the Nurse-Midwife Outcomes document to learn about learning outcomes, graduation data and certification pass rates.

 The certificate must be earned within three years.
 No transfer of credit will be accepted for a certificate program.
 A minimum grade point average of 3.0 must be achieved.
 All coursework must be completed in accordance with the academic procedures of the college and the Graduate School governing graduate scholarship and degrees.